Medically reviewed by Drugs.com. Last updated on May 11, 2022.

 - A skin rash made up of large, flat blotches that often flow into one another

-The infection occurs in sequential stages over a period of two to three weeks.
+The infection occurs in stages over 2 to 3 weeks.

 When to see a doctor

-Review your family's immunization records with your doctor, especially before starting elementary school, before college and before international travel.
+Review your family's vaccination records with your provider, especially before your children start day care, school or college and before international travel outside of the U.S.

 Risk factors for measles include: